Fork me on GitHub

 picky generate all_in_one target_directory

-and generates a full Sinatra Picky server and client that you can try immediately.
+and generates a full Sinatra Picky server and client in one that you can try immediately.
 Just follow the instructions.

 Clients

-Picky currently offers an example Sinatra client that you can adapt for your project (or look at it how to use in Rails).
+Picky currently offers an example Sinatra client that you can adapt to your project (or look at it to get a feeling for how to use Picky in Rails).

 Sinatra